ClaudioCatania/6-DOF-Robot-Arm/cycloidal-drive/README.md

 ## Notes
 Altough the current version still has some problems:
-Excessive weight
+Excessive weight,
-Slight contact between the two disks
+Slight contact between the two disks,
-Power losses caused by friction at the 3D-printed pins I’m still satysfied with the result and will soon release a second version with with a lighter design and add some oil to the pins to reduce friction
+Power losses caused by friction at the 3D-printed pins.
+I’m still satysfied with the result and will soon release a second version with with a lighter design and add some oil to the pins to reduce friction